bkarwoski/StarStack/README.md

 ## Registration
 The homography is found using the [Enhanced Correlation Coefficient](http://xanthippi.ceid.upatras.gr/people/evangelidis/george_files/PAMI_2008.pdf) algorithm, which is implemented in OpenCV.

+## Light Pollution Subtraction

 # Challenges
-The most difficult part of this project was selecting the best algorithm to
+The most difficult part of this project was selecting the best algorithm to align exposures between successive exposures.
+I initially tried using [iterative closest point](https://en.wikipedia.org/wiki/Iterative_closest_point), which finds the alignment between two sets of points, not knowing how each point in the first set corresponds to that in the second set.
+I generated the 'points' for each frame as the brightest stars.
+I used a technique described in [Astromtery.net](https://arxiv.org/pdf/0910.2233.pdf): subtract the median pixel value from the image, and then look for the statistical outliers in the image, which correspond to pixels belonging to stars.

 # Results